 Sub-par noise handling.
 The microphone of the M6 achieved a speech-to-noise ratio of 10dB, meaning they are not good at separating speech from ambient noise.

 The Shure SE215 are better critical listening in-ears than the MEE Audio M6 PRO.
 They are noticeably better-built and also feel more comfortable for long listening sessions.
 Additionally, their isolation performance is great and will allow you to concentrate on your audio content.
 Sound-wise, they’ll be boomier than the M6, but won’t be as sharp.
 On the other hand, the M6 PRO have an in-line remote and an in-line microphone, which the SE215 are lacking.
 However, our M6 unit seemed to have a mismatch in phase.

 The Mee Audio M6 Pro are a decently versatile in-ears.
 They're better built than the M6 and deliver a moderately well-balanced audio response but may sound a bit too sharp for some critical listeners.
 They're easy to carry around on your person with a stable and durable design that would be decent for sports.
 Unfortunately their lack of controls, mediocre isolation and the below-average sound they may not be the ideal headphones for more critical listeners.

-Decent for critical listening.
+Decent for neutral listening.
 The M6 Pro have a moderately well balanced audio reproduction but may sound a bit too sharp for some.
 They also do not have a spacious soundstage due to their closed in-ear design.
-They won't be the ideal headphones for more critical listeners but they should sound decent enough for most casual listening.
+They won't be the ideal headphones for more neutral listeners but they should sound decent enough for most casual listening.